Danyal-Raza/Network_Sniffer/README.md

 ## 🚀 Features

 - 📡 **Live Packet Capture**
-  Monitor traffic in real-time using Scapy.
+  Monitor traffic in real-time using `Scapy`.

 - 🖥️ **Graphical User Interface (GUI)**
   Built with `tkinter`, featuring a scrollable table of captured packets.